 Need more?
 Okay!

-At 20th level, your Divine Intervention works every time.
+At level 20, your Divine Intervention works every time.

 Just like that.

-What do you think of this ranking?
+But what do you think of this ranking?
 Would you change anything?
-Leave a comment below with your own class ranking!
+Share your own class ranking in the comments!

 Want all the latest player guides, DM tips, news, reviews, and more for D&D 5e?
 Sign up for the Tabletop Joab newsletter below!